NathanHandley/EQWOWConverter/README.md

 **Configure and build EQWOWConverter**

-Before building, set your Paths propertly in Configuration.cs.
-There are 5 paths to set there (all 5 in "Paths" section)
+Before building, set all of your paths propertly in Configuration.cs ("Paths" section)

 **Condition the EQ objects**